 Image Credit: Greg C. in NJ

-Dramatic black lines on its light, white body attract human attention to the Stealthy Ground Spider while its prey never sees it coming.
+Dramatic black lines on a light body draw human attention, but the Stealthy Ground Spider's prey never sees it coming.

 Stealthy Ground Spiders are web-less hunters.
 While they create silk-based homes for themselves, they are active hunters.
-Speed and quiet motion allows this species to chase down insect prey.
-The two thick black lines on the barrel-shaped abdomen are easy to see and they extend up toward the head.
-While they are natural outdoor hunters, they may wander inside homes (basements, attics) looking for active prey.
-Like other spiders, the Stealthy Ground Spider uses venom to help capture and kill its prey.
-This venom is not poisonous to humans.
-The species is not usually interested in human activity and will run from disturbances.
+Speed and stealth allow this species to successfully chase down insect prey.
+The two thick black lines on the barrel-shaped abdomen are easy to see and they reach all the way to the head.
+While they are natural outdoor hunters, they may wander inside homes, especially inside basements and attics, looking for a meal.
+Like other spiders, the Stealthy Ground Spider uses venom to help capture and kill its prey, but this venom is not poisonous to humans.
+The species is not usually interested in human activity and eagerly runs from disturbances.

 Scientific Name: Cesonia bilineata

 Size (Adult; Length): 7mm to 15mm (0.27in to 0.59in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.